Self-employed in Bulgaria

 Disadvantages

-Register as self-employed
+Register as a Sole Trader

 Any individual with permanent residence in the country may register as a sole proprietor.
 The main exception is if the individual has undergone bankruptcy proceedings or has been sentenced for bankruptcy, or if she/he was a manager of a company terminated due to bankruptcy.
 Such individuals cannot carry out activities as a sole proprietor.

-1. A person who would like to register as sole proprietor shall declare the absence of the above circumstances by providing a statement that is attached to the registration application.
+1. A person who would like to register as a sole proprietor shall declare the absence of the above circumstances by providing a statement that is attached to the registration application.

 4. Chooses a name under which the sole proprietor will be entered in the Commercial Register.
 The name should contain the first and family or middle name of the natural person without abbreviation.